wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 queued in the same MSHR register (recall that MSHR registers are maintained on a per-address basis) to avoid race conditions.
 In other words, the MSHR essentially serves as a serialization point for these requests.
-When CPU-initiated requests observe transient states, and/or outstanding requests in the MSHR register, the handler will allocate an MSHR entry, and wait for the previous requests to be handled.
+When CPU-initiated requests observe transient states, and/or outstanding requests in the MSHR register, the handler will allocate an MSHR entry, and wait for the preceding requests to be handled, before the request itself can be handled.

-2. When a request completes, either by itself, or by receiving the corresponding responses, it will call helper functions, which check the MSHR.
-If there are requests waiting in the MSHR, and that the request is not already in progress (tracked by the MSHR entry), then the following request will be scheduled for retry in the next cycle.
+2. Data requests that incur cache misses as well as flush requests will be handled in a non-atomic, split-transaction manner.
+In the first half (request path), the controller forwards the request to the lower level, and inserts the original request into the MSHR register.
+In the second half (response path), the response is received, which is processed by the controller.
+The corresponding request completes on receiving the response event, after which the controller retries the next entry of the MSHR register by calling `cleanUpAfterResponse()` (there are exceptions for this and the below clean up function; we discuss this point later).
+Similarly, when the request itself completes without needing responses, the controller will call `cleanUpAfterRequest()` to retry the next entry in the MSHR register.
 This drives forward the simulation progress, when requests are waiting in MSHR registers.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.